 The procedures of the school in relation to the admission of students who are not already admitted to the school to classes or years other than the school’s intake group are as follows:

+Applications for enrolment during the school year will be considered subject to school policy, available space and the provision of information concerning attendance and the child’s educational progress.
+Such applications will be dealt with on a case-by-case basis but will normally only be considered for admission on the first day of each new term unless the applicant is newly resident in the area.

 The procedures of the school in relation to the admission of students who are not already admitted to the school, after the commencement of the school year in which admission is sought, are as follows:

+In the event of there being more applications to the school year concerned than places available, a waiting list of students whose applications for admission to Glenmore NS unsuccessful due to the school being oversubscribed will be compiled and will remain valid for the school year in which admission is being sought.
+Placement on the waiting list of Glenmore NS is in the order of priority assigned to the students’ applications after the school has applied the selection criteria in accordance with this admission policy.

 Declaration in relation to the non-charging of fees